Shanghai Foreign Language School

 During the summer before college, I participated in the Rome Global Gateway Seminar, where I went on site visits, attended lectures and seminar discussions on 17th-century English aristocrats in Rome, and studied the influence of the Grand Tour.
 I also participated in the Outward Bound Program in MN, enjoying the incredibly peaceful scenery and built a genuine little community within our group.

 During the summer after my Freshman year, I interned at Bill & Melinda Gates Foundation, which enabled me to see the connection between philanthropy and business.
 Dr. Yinuo Li is really an inspiring lady.
 In fall 2018, I participated in three SIBC finance projects, traveling to different companies’ headquarters in Chicago and presented proposals to their executives.
 During my sophomore summer, I interned at Fidelity in Boston, and I enjoyed my experience researching stocks in Human Capital Management software and China’s Internet Industries.
 I focused on fundamental research of equity, and we set up meetings with top managers of target companies.
 This experience has reinforced my interests in Tech-related investing, and I became more confident to stay in the US after graduation.
 On campus, I joined the Malpass Scholars Program and began my two-year internship at Notre Dame Investment Office.
 ND Investment Office is a mission-driven organization focusing on investing in social-beneficial companies and using the return to support the ND operation.
 The first semester I was assigned to the public equity team.
 During the past semester, I finished the equity research of two companies and built up a tech-industry portfolio.
-The mentor assigned to me helped me further explored the investing career path.
+The mentor assigned to me helped me further explore the investing career path.

-The University of Notre Dame has kept inspiring me to use my knowledge and experience to explore more possibilities to create value to communities; my past three-year experience at Notre Dame has also made me a more confident person believing that somehow, all the dots will connect me to my future.
+The University of Notre Dame has kept inspiring me to use my knowledge and experience to explore more possibilities to create value to communities; my past four-year experience at Notre Dame has also made me a more confident person believing that somehow, all the dots will connect me to my future.

 High School Affiliated to Shanghai Jiao University, Shanghai

-As a junior architecture student, I am very much impressed by the dedication of the School of Architecture in creating a classical-oriented environment, especially in an over-individualized society as the one we are living in today.
+As a senior architecture student, I am very much impressed by the dedication of the School of Architecture in creating a classical-oriented environment, especially in an over-individualized society as the one we are living in today.

 In high school, I spent a year in Germany, attending a school in Lower Saxony, where I gained knowledge about German language and its culture.
-In the meantime, I developed a stark interest in Philosophy and Mysticism, both of which later resulted in my choice of this very University and my minor in Philosophy.
+In the meantime, I developed a stark interest in Philosophy and Religion, both of which later resulted in my choice of this very University and my minor in Philosophy.

 At the University, I continue to search for opportunities to serve.
 Starting from the first semester of my freshmen year, I worked as a volunteer tutor at the Robinson Community Center, an institution established to help children from South Bend with their academic progress.
 During the summer of 2018, I participated in Notre Dame’s summer service learning program in Guizhou.
-That experience has taught me a very important lesson in my life, a lesson that had been felt upon me but not understood until recently: As human beings, our isolation is not only relational, but also existential.
-I am studying abroad in Rome for my junior, learning about historical buildings and the inspirations that they could give us today.

 Diocesan Girls' School, Hong Kong